acdlite/flummox/README.md

 }
 ```

+You can subscribe to subsets of store state using custom state getters.
 Read all about it in the [React integration guide](https://github.com/acdlite/flummox/blob/master/docs/react-integration.md).

 Roadmap